 If you are after a dog bowl that you can take on the go, you have a few options available depending on where the bowl will be used.

 For the car, there are certain water bowls that prevent spills when on the move.

-For walks and hikes, you will want a more lightweight option like foldable dog bowls or pocket dog bowls that unravel to reveal a large food or water bowl (don’t worry, we have a recommendation later in our review section).
+For walks and hikes, you will want a more lightweight option like foldable dog bowls or pocket dog bowls that unravel to reveal a large food or water bowl.
+Sound good?
+We have a recommendation later in our review section.